hafs-community/HAFS/doc/UsersGuide/source/CustomizingTheWorkflow/PhysicsSchemes.rst

 .. _ScaleAwareConvection:

 ===============================================
-Scale-aware Deep and Shallow Convection Schemes
+Scale-Aware Deep and Shallow Convection Schemes
 ===============================================

 Scale-aware deep and shallow convection schemes are used when moisture convections are too small to be resolved explicitly by grid spacing; reducing the thermodynamic instability.